Driving Lessons Wisbech.

-DARE2DRIVE was established in 2015 by Pennie Alexander, a former Gymnastics Coach, with the aim to teach safe, efficient driving skills for life, giving the ability to be independent and enhance career prospects.
+DARE2DRIVE was established in 2015 by Pennie Alexander, a former Gymnastics Coach.
+With the aim to impart safe driving skills for life.
+Giving you the ability to be independent and enhance career prospects.

-Everyone is unique and learns at their own pace and in their own individual way.
-With the help of DARE2DRIVE you will achieve your aims and goals and understand the rules and regulations of driving.
-You will help to devise your program of learning which will be revised at regular intervals to make sure you and your instructor are happy with the progress.
-Your progress will be recorded on an information card which you will keep and bring with you to each lesson, enabling another licensed driver over the age of 21 to help with practice.
-Anyone helping you practice must also have held a full licence for a minimum of 3 years and the car used must be road legal and insured for you to drive.
-We do not suggest you take to the road in a vehicle without dual controls until your instructor informs you that you are ready.
-This is for your safety and that of others.
+Your progress will be recorded in a booklet, which you will keep and bring to each lesson.
+This will enable you to practice with another licensed driver over the age of 21.
+Anyone helping you, must also have held a full licence in category B, (car) for a minimum of 3 years.
+The car must be insured and road legal.
+We do not suggest, you take to the road in a vehicle without dual controls, until your instructor says that you are ready.
+This is important, for your safety and that of others.

 Most full licence holders, think they are good drivers.
 In fact, in a room of approximately 20 people, around 80% will think they are above average!
 So, how do you know if your driving skills are good or bad?
 Have you ever had, your driving skills assessed?
 Could you be, a more competent driver?
 With so many road incidents occurring in the local area, how can you keep yourself safe and reduce the risk of being involved in a collision?